 For a terminal discharge, it is likely you will need specialised equipment to help support your loved one’s final days at home.
 These could include hospital beds, commode IV drips, or oxygen supply if necessary.
 Hospitals are likely to be able to loan these equipment for the period your loved one is home.
 You will need to consider if there is space at home to house these items, as they can be bulky or elaborately set up.
-Also, has your home been fixed with necessary modifications or elderly-friendly equipment for your loved one?
-This could help with your elderly’s ADLs like toileting, or bathing – though he or she would likely have to be assisted throughout the process.

-Also, a terminal discharge often implies that the caregiver would have to be watching over the patient round the clock, as the final stages of an illness usually indicates the patient would have higher needs.
-Would you be able to handle the fatigue and grief of caring for your loved one in this juncture?
+Also, a terminal discharge often implies that the caregiver would have to be watching over the patient round the clock, as the final stages of an illness usually indicate the patient would have higher needs.
+Would you be able to handle the fatigue and grief of caring for your loved one at this juncture?
 Otherwise, is there any other support you can engage for 24/7 caregiving help?
 Nowadays, there are private caregivers you can hire overnight to care for your loved one, so it helps to alleviate some of the caregiving duties.